A Select List of Our Authors

 Colleen McDannell

-Professor of History and Sterling M. McMurring Professor of Religious Studies at the University of Utah, McDannell's books include THE SPIRIT OF VATICAN II: A History of Catholic Reform in America (Basic) and HEAVEN: A History (Yale University Press).
+Professor of History and Sterling M. McMurring Professor of Religious Studies at the University of Utah, McDannell's books include SISTER SAINTS: Mormon Women since the End of Polymory (OUP) and THE SPIRIT OF VATICAN II: A History of Catholic Reform in America (Basic).

 author website